Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Discussion

 \section{Discussion}

 Our ALE process may find applications in improving the photonic performance of TFLN devices by reducing optical loss associated with corrugations in PPLN and sidewall roughness.
-A supercycle, consisting of ALE followed by the wet process, could facilitate even larger decreases in surface roughness than have been reported here.
-However, to smooth the corrugations, we note that a different wet chemistry will be needed to remove the lithium and magnesium redeposition after ALE to avoid reforming the corrugations in PPLN.
+The etch rate of a typical RCA wet etch exhibits uncontrolled variability due to temperature and concentration fluctuations in solution.
+The reported ALE process has potential to overcome these issues due to the self-limiting nature of the process with well-controlled etch rates.

 Future topics of interest include investigating the mechanism for etch selectivity of the hydrogen-exposed surface over the unmodified surface and identifying approaches to reduce the quantity of redeposited Li and Mg compounds.
-For removal of redeposited compounds by post-treatment, wet processes which selectively remove the redeposited products without etching LN and thereby reintroducing corrugations in PPLN are of high importance.
-Development of an in-situ gas-based removal process or a process based on thermal cycling may enable redeposition-free ALE without the need for a subsequent wet clean.
-For thermally cyclic processing, further investigation of chemistries which produce more volatile products, such as those based on Cl and Br, are important topics for further study.
-If the redeposition can be decreased sufficiently, ALE could be employed for the entire pattern transfer process, which would yield precise and uniform control of etch depth over the entire chip with precision of around the EPC ($\sim$1 nm).
+A post-ALE wet clean may be beneficial to remove the redeposited compounds selectively, in contrast to the present approach using an RCA wet etch which etches lithium niobate.
+Development of an in-situ gas-based removal process or a process based on thermal cycling may enable redeposition-free ALE.
+For thermally cyclic processing, investigation of chemistries which produce more volatile products, such as those based on Br, is of interest for further study.
+Directional ALE processes with high anisotropy are also of interest as they could be employed for pattern transfer, yielding precise and uniform control of etch depth over the entire chip with precision of around the EPC ($\sim$1 nm).
 This degree of control would permit scaling of TFLN devices and circuits to the system level.
-The ALE system in our work (Oxford Instruments, Plasma Pro 100 Cobra) is able to process 200 mm diameter substrates, and therefore our process has the potential to extend to wafer-scale applications.
+The ALE system in our work (Oxford Instruments, Plasma Pro 100 Cobra) is able to process 150 mm diameter substrates, and therefore our process has the potential to extend to wafer-scale applications.